artsy/artsy.github.io/_posts/2015-08-15-Cocoa-Architecture:-Router-Pattern.markdown

   }
 ```

 Yep, that's pre-ARC, pre-Dictionary Literals, memory-managed code.
-We took this pattern and rolled with it for the next 4 years, this article is about where we taken it.
+We took this pattern and rolled with it for the next 4 years, this article is about where we've taken it.

 Within Eigen, `ARRouter` is one of our [biggest classes](https://github.com/artsy/eigen/blob/904e8abfc11ce6ea4b6e81f0e02684b755a280c3/Artsy/Networking/ARRouter.m), coming in at almost 1,000 lines of code.
 Whereas in Energy, it sits at a [more reasonable](https://github.com/artsy/energy/blob/e51529250ede359c781042f222d5836eb9e8a979/Classes/Util/App/ARRouter.m) 300 lines.
 Eidolon does not have an ARRouter, what gives?